fenago/Grokking-Deep-Learning/Lab_15.md

-Chapter 7

 I How to picture neural networks

 It’s time to simplify
 It’s impractical to think about everything all the time.
 Mental tools can help.
 Chapter 6 finished with a code example that was quite impressive.
 Just the neural network contained 35 lines of incredibly dense code.
 Reading through it, it’s clear there’s a lot going on; and that code includes over 100 pages of concepts that, when combined, can predict whether it’s safe to cross the street.